KDitsa/Plant-Disease-Detector/README.md

 # 🌿 Plant Disease Detector
 ## 📘 Overview
 Leaf Disease Classifier is a **deep learning project** developed in *April 2025* to identify and classify plant leaf diseases from images using a **Convolutional Neural Network (CNN)**.
-The system combines a high-performing image classification model with an intuitive **Streamlit interface**, allowing users to upload leaf images and receive real-time disease predictions.
+The system combines a custom CNN-based image classification model with an intuitive **Streamlit interface**, allowing users to upload leaf images and receive real-time disease predictions.

 Built with TensorFlow/Keras, this tool aids farmers, researchers, and agritech services in **quickly diagnosing crop health** using only a smartphone or desktop browser